-Have you been having trouble losing those last 10 pounds?
+Have you been having trouble losing weight or those last 10 pounds?
 Sometimes exercising and cutting back on unhealthy food isn’t enough.
 Sleep deprivation can affect your health.
 In fact, lack of sleep causes weight gain.

 Sleep and Weight Gain